 Take in a view of the hills from the Strathmore neighborhood of Los Gatos.
 Beside Blossom Hill with the coastal range rising behind it, homes here enjoy a beautiful backdrop and nature close by with plenty of access to parks and trails.
 But the beauty and nature is only one part of the wonderful neighborhood.

-Despite itss quiet charm, this neighborhood is anything but rural.
+Despite its quiet charm, this neighborhood is anything but rural.
 Easy access and practicality are another major draw.
-Both the freeway and shopping are within a mile, and to east Los Gatos shopping on The Boulevard is a little farther (about 2 miles by car).
-A pedestrian friendly area with sidewalks and tree lined streets, Strathmore is a popular spot for locals to stroll, jog, bike or otherwise enjoy a little sunshine and shade.
+Both the freeway and plenty of shopping are within a mile, and shopping on The Boulevard (Los Gatos Boulevard) is only a little farther (about 2 miles by car).
+A pedestrian friendly area with sidewalks and tree lined streets, Strathmore is a popular spot for locals to stroll, walk dogs, jog, bike or otherwise enjoy a little of California’s pleasant climate.

-Residents within the Strathmore HOA area also have the opportunity to benefit from a community pool with a neighborhood youth swim team.
+Residents within the Strathmore HOA area also have the opportunity to join the community pool which features a neighborhood youth swim team.
 But perhaps the biggest draw for Strathmore residents, especially for families with young children, is that it lies within the bounds of a prestigious public school system.

 What’s not to love about Strathmore?!

 Where is the Strathmore neighborhood?

 Strathmore is considered to be in East Los Gatos.
 Entrance into the neighborhood is generally through Anne Way off of Union Avenue, or by Meadowbrook Drive off of Blossom Hill Road.
 Anne Way is the main road through Strathmore and is home to the community pool.

-Local amenities include Howes Play Lot, Strathmore School, and the Downing Center on Union Avenue, with a Safeway, Chase Bank, restaurants, and the ever popular Chocolate Dream Box (I’m a big fan of this local confectioner!).
+Local amenities include Howes Play Lot, Strathmore School, and the Downing Center on Union Avenue, with a Safeway, Wells Fargo Bank, Starbucks, restaurants, and the ever popular Chocolate Dream Box (I’m a big fan of this local confectioner!).
 Freeway access is only a mile North on Union Avenue to the ramp to Highway 85.
 Vasona Lake County Park is only 2.5 miles West on Blossom Hill, and just a little further to downtown Los Gatos.
 Southeast from Blossom Hill, in the nearby hills, is access to Belgatos Park and the Hines Open Space Preserve with miles of trails for hiking, biking, and equestrian activities.